-- 1. Detailed business information\: - Legal business name used for tax filing. - Assumed business name (DBA), if applicable. - Business entity type: e.g., LLC, corporation, public, nonprofit. - Business mailing address and phone number. - Local office address and phone number, if different. - Name, phone and email of primary point of contact. - Preferred address, phone number and email for listing on the Program website. - Number of full-time employees. - Minority, Women and Emerging Small Business (M/W/ESB) or Service Disabled Veteran (SDV) Certifications, if applicable. - Website, if available. - If Project Manager is a special purpose LLC that is substantially owned and managed by one or more other business entities, provide the Legal Business Names of those entities. - 2.
-Information about planned projects and markets of focus: - Size range(s). - Geographic region.
+1. Detailed business information:

+- Legal business name used for tax filing. - Assumed business name (DBA), if applicable. - Business entity type: e.g., LLC, corporation, public, nonprofit. - Business mailing address and phone number. - Local office address and phone number, if different. - Name, phone and email of primary point of contact. - Preferred address, phone number and email for listing on the Program website. - Number of full-time employees. - Minority, Women and Emerging Small Business (M/W/ESB) or Service Disabled Veteran (SDV) Certifications, if applicable. - Website, if available. - If Project Manager is a special purpose LLC that is substantially owned and managed by one or more other business entities, provide the Legal Business Names of those entities. - 2.
+Information about planned Projects and markets of focus: - Size range(s). - Geographic region. - Utilities. - Low-income plan (does the Project Manager plan to recruit its own low-income Participants, work with the Low-income Facilitator for recruitment or a combination of both?).